kisudsoe/old-blog/_posts/2018-06-23-Jekyll Grammars.md

 ---
 layout:    post
-title:      Jekyll Grammer
+title:     Jekyll Grammars
 author:    Kim SS
 tags: 	   log
 subtitle:  How to use things about Jekyll
 category:  log
 ---